Palliative sedation: U.S. hospice care movement

 Hospice care emphasizes palliative, rather than curative, treatment to support individuals during end-of-life care when all other alternatives have been exhausted.
 It differs vastly from other forms of healthcare because both the person and the family are included in all decision-making and aims to treat the individual, not the disease.

 The Hospice Care Movement began in the United States during the 1960s and was influenced heavily on the model published by St. Christopher's Hospice of London located in Great Britain.
 Despite differing setting, services, and staffing, the U.S. hospice care movement still sought to maintain the goals and philosophy of St. Christopher's model which centered on symptom control to allow the person to die with freedom, rather than attempting curative treatment.

 The first Hospice in the United States, Connecticut Hospice, was founded by Florence Wald and opened in 1974.
 Supporters of the movement faced many challenges early on, the biggest being the lack of insurance coverage for hospice care services.
 Initiatives to increase public awareness of the movement were created to combat this obstacle and supply the movement with public funding in order to maintain their services.
 One of the greatest accomplishments made by the movement was in the inclusion of hospice care in services covered under Medicare in 1982.
 This victory prompted the creation of National Hospice Week by President Reagan to take place from November 7–14 as a form of recognition to the vital impact nurses and caregivers have on these individuals and their families.
 Less than five decades after the first hospice program began, there are now over 4,000 programs in place under the umbrella of a multi-billion dollar industry.
 The cumulative budget for hospice programs nationwide increased from 10 million in the late 1970s, to 2.8 billion dollars in 1995, and 10 billion in 2008.

 Policies

 United States

 In 2008, the American Medical Association Council on Ethical and Judicial Affairs approved an ethical policy regarding the practice of palliative sedation.
-There is no specific law in barring the practice of palliative sedation, and the U.S. Conference of Catholic Bishops is reported to accept the practice of keeping people pain free at end of life.
+There is no specific law in barring the practice of palliative sedation, and the U.S. Conference of Catholic Bishops is reported to accept the practice of keeping people pain-free at end of life.

 Sweden

-In October 2010 Svenska Läkaresällskapets, an association of physicians in Sweden, published guidelines which allowed for palliative sedation to be administered even with the intent of the terminally ill person not to reawaken.
+In October 2010 Svenska Läkaresällskapet, the Swedish medical association, published guidelines which allowed for palliative sedation to be administered even with the intent of the terminally ill person not to reawaken.